1

 管仲富擬於公室,有三歸、反坫,齊人不以為侈。 管仲卒,齊國遵其政,常彊於諸侯。 後百餘年而有晏子焉。

 Guan Zhong's wealth equaled the ducal house.
 He had three wives' quarters and return stands, yet the people of Qi did not consider it extravagant.
 Guan Zhong died, and the state of Qi followed his governance, constantly remaining strong among the feudal lords.
-Over a hundred years later there was Yan Zi.
+More than a century later, Yan Zi appeared.

 7